-Umpire: Obtain a football from the BA and proceed up press box sideline to Team A's free kick restraining line.
-Deliver the ball to the kicker after L sounds the 20-second warning whistle.
-Return to Team A's sideline on the press box side and signal R when ready.
+Back Judge: Obtain a football from the BA and proceed up press box sideline to Team A's free kick restraining line.
+40 seconds after the previous play, sound your whistle and take the football onto the field and give it to the kicker.
+Return to Team A's sideline on the press box side and signal ${\bf R}$ when ready.

-Head Line Judge: Proceed directly to your sideline and then to your free kick position.
+Umpire/Head Line Judge/Line Judge: Proceed directly to your sideline and then to your free kick position.
 Use this opportunity to advise coaches, players and team personnel to return to the team box and clear the sideline.
+Clear your sideline after B sounds the 20-second warning whistle.

 Referee: Go to pre-kick position and review official score.
-Look for L's ready signal and then make the ball ready for play.
+Look for B's ready signal and then make the ball ready for play.

-SECTION 11.
+SECTION 12.
 PLAYS FROM SCRIMMAGE

 All: Basic positions may vary, depending upon play situations, formations, the field, and weather conditions.
 Always box in the play.
 Avoid positions that may cause scrambling to avoid interference with players.
-R takes runner sideline to sideline behind the neutral zone.
-H and L watch action on the neutral zone; take runner in their side zone and responsible for their sideline, endline to endline.
-U watches the five interior linemen and runner on short dives.